mdn/content/files/en-us/web/api/offscreencanvasrenderingcontext2d/index.md

 ### Drawing text

-The following methods draw text.
+The following methods and properties control drawing text.
 See also the {{domxref("TextMetrics")}} object for text properties.

 - {{domxref("CanvasRenderingContext2D.fillText()")}}
   - : Draws (fills) a given text at the given (x, y) position.